jamesclancy/SafeCardGame/README.md

 Additionally, I moved many of the constructors for domain objects to the Shared Domain and deleted unused test generator functions.

 Eventually, I was able to get the modal to work by adding a property to the game board: `ZoomedInCard` this is an optional CardInstanceId.
-I then added functions to check if the zoomed-in the card was set to the current card.
+I then added functions to check if the zoomed-in card was set to the current card.
 If it is the view displays the modal, if not it is hidden.
 I also added a Msg ZoomedInCardToggled and wired that up to the update function and the click of the thumbnail image in the hand.

 This all builds and is the final commit in the `step-11-allow-the-user-to-switch-to-being-the-other-player` branch.

 ## Implementing Attack

-The next step will be to imlement the attack functionality.
+The next step will be to implement the attack functionality.

 To do this I implemented several new functions: